Arghun-dev/tRPC/README.md

-# tRPC - monorepo - solid.js - express - vite
+# tRPC - monorepo - solid.js

 In this repo I want to learn all of these concepts at the same time.